SMTH Initial

 Pre-SMTH Initial Training Knowledge Test

-This is a 90 minute multiple choice test, which we deliver via our online exam platform.
+This is a 120 minute multiple choice test, which we deliver via our online exam platform.
 The test is designed to test the delegate’s knowledge of basic signalling, ensuring that they are ready for SMTH training.
+Delegates must successfully complete this test prior to attending the full SMTH Initial course.

 Course Outcomes